-8. U. T. Tyler: Request for Authorization to Establish a Bachelor of Science Degree Program in Computer Informa- tion Systems and to Submit the Proposed Program to the Coordinating Board for Approval (Catalog Change).--

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Hamm that authorization be granted to establish a Bachelor of Science degree program in Computer Information Systems at U. T. Tyler and to submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.
-The proposed program in computer information systems is consistent with U. T. Tyler's mission statement and is within its approved Table of Programs.
-A description of the proposed program is given in the Background Information of this agenda item.
+8. U. T. Tyler: Authorization to Establish a Bachelor of Science Degree Program in Computer Information Systems and to Submit the Proposal to the Coordinating Board for Approval (Catalog Change).--Upon recommendation of the Academic Affairs Committee, authorization was given to establish a Bachelor of Science degree program in Computer Information Systems at The University of Texas at Tyler and to submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.
+The degree program is consistent with U. T. Tyler's mission statement and is within its approved Table of Programs.